Skip Navigation

 Facilities

-The Department of Engineering is based in the state-of-the-art £13m Tech Hub.
-This purpose-built development offers highly contemporary suites of outstanding facilities for Engineering and Physics, as well as Computing and IT students.
+The Department of Engineering benefits from the facilities provided by the state-of-the-art ÂŁ13m Tech Hub.
+This purpose-built development offers highly contemporary suites of outstanding facilities for Engineering and Physics, as well as Computing, IT and Mathematics students.
 Our modern engineering teaching laboratories are equipped with a range of industry-standard, test and measurement equipment, and leading analytical software.

 Where you'll study